 Today his Louisville-based company is known across the globe as KFC and is part of Yum!
 Brands.

 Fried chicken in Kentucky is known for being floured or battered and then pan, deep or pressure fried.

-You can find this deep-fried culinary goodness at a slew of Louisville restaurants from fast to fancy.
+You can find this deep-fried culinary goodness on the menu at many Louisville restaurants from fast to fancy.

-Or you can try your hand at making it from scratch at open with this recipe from Bourbon & Biscuits.
+Or you can try your hand at making it from scratch with this recipe from Bourbon & Biscuits.

 In a cast iron skillet bring shortening to 350-375 degrees (enough shortening to have a depth of 2 inches in your skillet).

 Combine flour with salt and paper in a shallow dish.
 Coat chicken pieces first in buttermilk and then dredge in the flour mixture, evenly coating the chicken.

 Once the shortening is up to temperature add the chicken in batches to the preheated shortening and maintain the temperature around 300-325 degrees for the duration of cooking.